google/oss-policies-info/foundational-cxx-support-matrix.md

 dimension in question.

 [^cmake]: We support the oldest version of CMake that ships with one of the supported distros.
-Currently that is CMake 3.18 as Debian 11 ships with this version.
+Currently that is CMake 3.16 as Ubuntu 20.04 ships with this version.

 [^gcc]: Once openSUSE/Leap 15.5 reaches EOL we will support the oldest